padiketeku/EnvMonMod/EMM-Prac-4-Monitoring Land Clearing.md

 ## Mask cloud cover and select bands

-When your print the collection to the Console, you may observe that there are 8 images in the collection.
-This is because 8 Land scenes required to completely cover the study area.
+When you print the collection to the Console, you may observe that there are 8 images in the collection.
+This is because 8 Landsat scenes are required to completely cover the study area.
 Explore the image properties and you may observe that some of the images are affected by coud cover, especially the 2017 collection.
-Also, there bands that are not relevant to the project.
+Also, there are bands not relevant to the project.
 To this end, mask the cloud cover and select the appropriate bands.

 ```JavaScript
 //mask cloud and cloud shadow; and select relevant bands